 Patricia Nayle, Phi (Chair); Amy Dupree Brooks, Alpha Xi; Erika McManus Bukva, Delta Rho; Tracy Bond Ciabattoni, Zeta; Carol Cooper, Zeta Tau; Emily Ashby McIntire, Alpha Lambda; and Patricia Klausing Simmons, Delta

 The Board of Trustees is an advisory committee which functions to preserve the purpose, ideals, standards, and historical integrity of the Sorority.
 The committee is composed of at least five but no more than seven alumnae members in good standing.
 The committee has the authority to appoint its own members and establish its own procedures.
 The committee performs the following duties: review and render opinions to the National Council on proposed amendments to the Sorority’s Bylaws, receive and hold in confidence the minutes of the National Council, review publication drafts as requested, and respond to questions and concerns by any member.

 Kristina Moron Eaton, Gamma Delta (Chair); Katherine Onyshko, Delta Phi (Ex-officio); Ashley Hoogstraten, Beta Pi; Tara Shaffer, Gamma Pi; Ashley Harris, Zeta Tau; and Amanda Gelbart, Delta Phi

-The Governing Documents Committee shall be composed of at least five members, including one collegiate member.
-The Governing Documents Committee shall receive all proposed amendments to the governing documents that will be considered at Convention.
-They ensure that all amendments are in correct parliamentary form and shall consolidate similar amendments for joint proposal subject to the acceptance by the proposers.
-The committee shall give notice of all properly submitted amendments along with a recommendation for action.
+The Governing Documents Committee is comprised of at least five members, including one collegiate member.
+This committee receives all proposed amendments to the governing documents that will be considered at Convention.
+They ensure that all amendments are written in the correct parliamentary form and consolidate similar amendments for joint proposal, subject to the acceptance by the proposers.
+The committee is required to give notice of all properly submitted amendments along with a recommendation for action.